Humanitarian Settlement Program

-The Humanitarian Settlement Services (HSS) program supports refugees from the moment they arrive at the airport, where SSI’s culturally and linguistically diverse workforce ensures the first words new arrivals hear are ‘welcome to Australia’ in their preferred language.
+The Humanitarian Settlement Program (HSP) supports refugees from the moment they arrive at the airport, where SSI’s culturally and linguistically diverse workforce ensures the first words new arrivals hear are ‘welcome to Australia’ in their preferred language.

-Upon arrival, SSI’s HSS program provides essential support and information to assist and empower refugees to gain independence and build strong connections in their new communities.
+Upon arrival, SSI’s HSP team provides essential support and information to assist and empower refugees to gain independence and build strong connections in their new communities.

-SSI’s case management model is an integral part of the HSS program and includes case managers, bilingual workers, volunteers and the wider community, all of whom take pride in delivering quality services to refugees and humanitarian entrants.
+SSI’s case management model is an integral part of HSP and includes case managers, bilingual workers, volunteers and the wider community, all of whom take pride in delivering quality services to refugees and humanitarian entrants.

-Within the diverse HSS workforce, many staff members are from refugee or migrant backgrounds themselves and are familiar with the challenges of settling in a new country and the needs of new arrivals.
+Within the diverse HSP workforce, many staff members are from refugee or migrant backgrounds themselves and are familiar with the challenges of settling in a new country and the needs of new arrivals.

-SSI’s HSS program enhances self-reliance with a focus on English language skills, education and job readiness.
+SSI’s HSP services enhance self-reliance with a focus on English language skills, education and job readiness.
 These services don’t just respond to one particular need – they provide a whole spectrum of quality support to help new arrivals settle successfully in Australia.

 Supporting vulnerable women to connect with their peers and develop lasting meaningful connections helps to reduce the risk of isolation and anxiety during the early stage of settlement.
 SSI has a unique Women at Risk service model that includes support from specialised case managers, bilingual guides and mentors; tailored orientation sessions; and innovative initiatives such as employment workshops and partnerships with external information providers.

-SSI’s HSS program focuses on the whole needs of the person – including health and wellbeing.
-It offers many programs designed to meet new arrivals’ specific health needs, such as offering information and support to help refugees quit smoking, in partnership with refugee health services.
+SSI’s HSP services focus on the whole needs of the person – including health and wellbeing.
+SSI offers many programs designed to meet new arrivals’ specific health needs, such as offering information and support to help refugees quit smoking, in partnership with refugee health services.

 *This program is funded by the Australian Government Department of Social Services